consp1racy/android-support-preference/README.md

 ## Work to be done

-- Additional ringtone preference which uses system dialog and requires no permission.
+- <s>Additional ringtone preference which uses system dialog and requires no permission.</s>
+    - Use plain `Preference` and open `new Intent(RingtoneManager.ACTION_RINGTONE_PICKER)` on click.
-- Use weaving to keep original method names in PreferenceFragment (no "2" suffix).
+- <s>Use weaving to keep original method names in PreferenceFragment (no "2" suffix).</s>
+    - Would require extra work from library user.

 ## Known issues